World Wide Wonk page 4

 I accidentally clicked an ad and the following page apologised for the inconvience of not seeing anything useful:

-Anyone into Windows software development will be long since aware of how screwed up the Microsoft Developer Network site is, but in case you’ve missed out on the fun, here’s what happens when you click what’s become an outdated link:
+Anyone who develops for Windows will be aware how much of a mess MSDN is, but in case you’ve missed out, here’s what could happen when you click what’s become an outdated link:

-Microsoft have a relatively high turnover with their links, regularly breaking them.
+Microsoft have a relatively high turnover with their links, and for the most part they just die.
 Here, at least, I got the page I wanted even if it was in the form of one copy of the site embedded inside another.

-Finally, from Mackie, Yahoo doesn’t seem to recognise Firefox when it’s staring it in the face:
+Finally, from Mr Anonymous, Yahoo doesn’t seem to recognise Firefox when it’s staring it in the face: